 - Rights, remedies, obligations, and responsibilities taking place under the Act

 - Compliance, performance, defaults, breaches, and miscellaneous additional disputes that involve specific provisions of the Lease and the Act

 - Unlawful detainer and eviction [See Ala.
 Code §35-9A-101, et seq.
 (1975)]

 - Ejectment (where the eviction was not the appropriate remedy) [See Ala.
 Code §6-6-280, et seq.
 1975)]

 The attorneys at Johnston, Moore & Weston concentrate on defending and representing residential and commercial & residential landowners when it comes to litigating and resolving legal disputes that are related to the ownership, sale, or use of real estate.

 - Miscellaneous disputes with sellers, purchasers, real estate agents, and brokers

 - Miscellaneous disputes involving landowners, builders, homeowners, subcontractors, contractors, and developers

-For more information about Commercial & Residential Lessors and Landlords law in Alabama and how an experienced attorney can help, reach out to Johnston, Moore & Thompson.
+For more information about Commercial & Residential Lessors and Landlords law in Alabama and how an experienced attorney can help, reach out to Johnston, Moore & Weston.
 Contact us to discuss your case and to set up a consultation.